Kaltsoon/data-management-and-databases/slides/week-5/week-5.md

 ![bg fit right:30%](./except.png)

-- The `EXCEPT` operator returns only the rows from the first result table that are _not included_ in the second result table
+- The `EXCEPT` operator returns only the rows from the first result table that are _not included_ in the second result table _without duplicate values_:

 ```sql
 -- What are the campus cities that no student lives in?